JJ/granada-off/text/holy-not-a-week.md

 and did not think I should have walked, anyway, that screeching sound that was unlike anything I had seen before.
 I took it to the repair shop and, lo and behold, they found nothing.
-Except for, that is, wax in the tyres.
+Except for, that is, wax in the tires.
 Many streets in Granada, and all the main ones, are covered by wax pretty much in the area the car wheels turn.
 That sticks to the wheel tires and makes that screeching sound when turning.
 You can easily see it, a grayish-yellowish gunk that forms rows close to the sidewalk.
-Which reminds me of another tradition, which is collecting wax from candles during the processions; boys create a core using aluminium paper or anything that can not be easily melted, and put it
+Which reminds me of another tradition, which is collecting wax from candles during the processions; boys create a core using tin foil or anything that can not be easily melted, and put it
 [right below the candles, where the wax falls](https://www.flickr.com/photos/guervos/3991990775/in/photolist-75KZMa-4zbnw7).
 The brothers in the procession even stop to help them.
 That does not